Paliak/PaliaksNotes/docs/Authority/index.md

 	SYSVOL                                            	NO ACCESS	Logon server share
 ```

 Seems we have access to a share as the anonymous user.
-Let's download all the files for a closer inspection.
+Let’s download all the files for a closer inspection.

 ```bash
 $ smbget -R smb://$TARGET/Development/